 My Scars, My Story

 The song embedded by Alessia Cara, an artist I really love, is lyrical truth.
 She captures what many women, young and old go through at some stage in their life.
-This song took me back to a time in my life, when I did not like my reflection in the mirror.
-Rewinding to my fifteen year old self, I was insecure about every part of my appearance, I suffered with acne from a young age, and puberty only exacerbated it.
+This song took me back to a time in my life when I did not like my reflection in the mirror.
+Rewinding to my fifteen-year-old self, I was insecure about every part of my appearance, I suffered from acne from a young age, and puberty only exacerbated it.
 I did not connect with my body, and covered it up with baggy boyish clothing.
 The ironic thing is I was popular in school, had good grades and did not seem socially inadequate.
-However I would go home, and sit in front of the mirror picking on every negative thing on my body.
+However, I would go home, and sit in front of the mirror picking on every negative thing on my body.
 The ideals that society placed on me were too much pressure, and I went into a recluse.
 I stayed in my room, locked the door and cried all the time.